-MTT 2716 Machine Tool Mathematics/Measurement Semester(s) Taught: TBA
+MTT 2716 Machine Tool Mathematics/Measurement

 Description: This course consists of the practical application of the concepts learned in AT 1715.
 Students will apply mathematic, geometric, and trigonometric concepts to projects in the laboratory environment.
-Hands-on, practical exercises are the foundation of this course.
+Handson, practical exercises are the foundation of this course.

-Prerequisites: AT 1715
+Prerequisite: AT 1715

-MUSC 1001 Summer Music Workshop Semester(s) Taught: Summer
+MUSC 1006 Concert Attendance Semester(s) Taught: Fall, Spring